Home

 EDITORIAL POLICY AND GENERAL INFORMATION

-It is expected that investigators running experiments on live fish, and intending to publish their results at AI&P, will have obtained an approval of a local ethic committee for scientific experiments on animals or any other local animal care committee.
+It is expected that investigators running experiments on live fish, and intending to publish their results at AIeP, will have obtained an approval of a local ethic committee for scientific experiments on animals or any other local animal care committee.
+Authors of any papers dealing with threatened species should demonstrate that the fish were sampled legally and that the studies had an objective important for conservation of the species.

 Review process.
-Advancement of fisheries science is the major requirement in the evaluation process of AI&P. Preliminary suitability of manuscripts is determined by editors or members of the Editorial Advisory Board and submissions with insufficient priority are rejected promptly.
-Manuscripts not prepared in the advised style will be sent back to authors without scientific review.
-All other submissions are registered and the authors are notified (by e-mail) with the reference number, that must be quoted in subsequent correspondence.
-The registered manuscripts are sent to independent experts for scientific evaluation.
+Advancement of fisheries science is the major requirement in the evaluation process of AIeP.
+Preliminary suitability of manuscripts is determined by editors or members of the Editorial Advisory Board and submissions with insufficient scientific priority are rejected promptly.
+Manuscripts not prepared in the advised style will be rejected without review.
+If a manuscript is found suitable for evaluation it is forwarded to one of our Associate Editors (subject editors) who sends it to two independent experts for review.

 All persons involved in the evaluation process (reviewers, members of the Editorial Advisory Board, editors) must report to the Editor-in-Chief any conflict of interest with regard to a manuscript under review or commercial companies involved with a product under study.

 Permissions.
-Any material borrowed from other sources must be accompanied by a written statement from both author and publisher giving permission to AI&P for reproduction.
-It is assumed that authors citing papers still in press, unpublished data, and/or personal communications have obtained permission from all persons involved.
+Any material borrowed from other sources must be accompanied by a written statement from both the author and the publisher giving permission to AI&P for reproduction.
+It is assumed that authors citing unpublished data, and/or personal communications have obtained permission from all persons involved.

 Copyright transfer.
-Upon acceptance of manuscripts, the authors convey, and otherwise transfer all rights, title, interest, and copyright ownership in said work to the Publishing House of the West Pomeranian University of Technology (PHWPUT) (publisher of AI&P).
-Consequently, any material from published (or accepted) articles cannot be published without the prior written permission of the PHWPUT.
+Upon acceptance of manuscripts, the authors convey, and otherwise transfer all rights, title, interest, and copyright ownership in said work to the West Pomeranian University of Technology in Szczecin (WPUTS)—the owner of this journal.
+Consequently, any material from published (or accepted) articles cannot be published without the prior written permission of the WPUTS.

 Printing costs and reprints.
-The publishing costs of the AI&P are covered by the PHWPUT.
+The publishing costs of the AI&P are covered by the Publisher (Szczecińskie Towarzystwo Naukowe = Societas Scientiarum Stetinensis—SSS).
 The authors do not pay per-page charges.
-The only exception is the costs of colour pages (in 2008 the cost price one colour page was 600 PLN (=200 USD).
-The authors obtain 25 reprints free of charge and a free PDF file can be downloaded from our web page.
-Additional copies of paper reprints may be ordered at cost price.
-A recent interpretation of the Polish taxation law treats free reprints as taxable income.
-We assume that the corresponding author is a sole recipient of the free reprints.
-Therefore all corresponding authors will receive a taxation form reporting this income.
-It is expected that corresponding authors will report this income in their annual tax return in their countries of residence (only where applicable).
+The only exception is the costs of colour pages (in 2011 the cost price one colour page was 300 PLN (=100 USD).
+The authors obtain free PDF file that can be downloaded from our web page.